 - Control the symptoms of severe, resistant, disabling psoriasis in adults when other types of treatment have been used and did not work well.

 Otrexup should not be used for the treatment of cancer.

 Otrexup should not be used for the treatment of children with psoriasis.

 This product includes the following Black Box Warning:

 Otrexup can cause serious side effects that can lead to death, including:

-- Organ system toxicity.
-People who use methotrexate for the treatment of cancer, psoriasis, or rheumatoid arthritis, have an increased risk of death from organ toxicity.
-Types of organ toxicity can include: gastrointestinal, bone marrow, liver, immune system, nerve, lung, kidneys and skin.
 Your doctor will do blood tests and other types of tests before you take and while you are taking Otrexup to check for signs and symptoms of organ toxicity.
-Call your doctor right away if you have any of the following symptoms of organ toxicity: vomiting, diarrhea, mouth sores, fever, confusion, weakness, temporary blindness, seizures, headache, back pain, neck stiffness, paralysis, irritability, sleepiness, problems with coordination, dry cough, trouble breathing and severe skin rash.
+Call your doctor right away if you have any of the following symptoms of organ toxicity: vomiting, diarrhea, mouth sores, fever, confusion, weakness, temporary blindness, seizures, headache, back pain, neck stiffness, paralysis, irritability, sleepiness, problems with coordination, dry cough, trouble breathing, and severe skin rash.

-- Women who are pregnant are at increased risk for death of the baby and birth defects.
+Women who are pregnant are at increased risk for death of the baby and for birth defects in the baby.
 Women who are pregnant or who plan to become pregnant must not take Otrexup.
 A pregnancy test should be performed before starting Otrexup.